 - Elizabeth D. Barker, assistant professor of mechanical, aerospace, and biomedical engineering;

 - Stefanie Benjamin, assistant professor of retail, hospitality, and tourism management;

 - Lyndsey M. Hornbuckle-Lampkin, assistant professor of kinesiology, recreation and sport studies;

 - Anchalee (Joy) Panigabutra-Roberts, Head, head of cataloging and associate professor for UT Libraries; and

 - Jason L. Scott, assistant professor of kinesiology, recreation and sport studies.

 This program was created to help new faculty engage in multi-year planning to advance their research, scholarship, and/or creative activities.
-It enables the Office of Research & Engagement to gain an understanding of our newest faculty members’ expertise and help connect them with resources, target funding opportunities, identify potential collaborators, and achieve success.
+It enables the Office of Research and Economic Development to gain an understanding of our newest faculty members’ expertise and help connect them with resources, target funding opportunities, identify potential collaborators, and achieve success.
 With this program, Research Development staff offer individualized sessions for new faculty, especially during their first two years on campus.
 The process for assisting new faculty is flexible to meet the needs of each college and complement college-based resources and supports.

 For more information on Scholarship Agenda, contact AVCRD@utk.edu.